TomFranse/inventhor/documentation/architecture.md

 - Firebase for conversation persistence with robust error handling
 - Material UI Alert and Snackbar for user notifications and error feedback
 - React Router for client-side navigation

+### Styling System

+The application uses a comprehensive styling approach centered around the Material UI theme system:

+- **Theme Configuration**: Located in `src/theme/inventor_dark_theme.ts`, this is the central place for styling definitions
+- **Component Styling**: Most component styling is defined in the theme's `components` property
+- **Global Styles**: Applied through the theme's `CssBaseline` component
+- **Minimal CSS**: A small amount of supplementary CSS in `styles.css` for utility classes and global resets
+- **Consistent Design Language**: The dark theme follows a cohesive color scheme with Inventor Blue (#2979FF) as the primary color

+The styling system follows these principles:
+- Centralization of styles in the theme for consistent design
+- Use of MUI's sx prop for component-specific styling
+- Minimization of external CSS files and class names
+- Typed styling through TypeScript interfaces
+- Responsive design with proper breakpoints
+- Dark theme optimized for readability and aesthetics

 ### AI Chat Integration